dvfrancis/older-and-wider/README.md

 ## Overview

-Older and Wider is a humorous (and [real](https://shows.acast.com/older-and-wider-podcast)) podcast, where two friends chat and share their day-to-day experiences as older women.
+Older & Wider is a humorous (and [real](https://shows.acast.com/older-and-wider-podcast)) podcast, where two friends chat and share their day-to-day experiences as older women.
 It is hosted by retired television producer/writer, Judith Holder, and award-winning comedian, Jenny Eclair.

 The purpose of the website is to give interested parties insights and information about the podcast, and will include an embedded podcast player, details on live events, and access to the popular Instagram page; it also provides a way to contact the podcast directly, share stories, and make suggestions for the show.